Will I Lose Everything if I File for Bankruptcy in Maryland?

 Creditors may try to use your property and assets, known as your “bankruptcy estate”, when you file for Chapter 7 bankruptcy or Chapter 13 bankruptcy.
 A combination of state and federal laws determine what your bankruptcy estate can include or exempt.
 Figuring out which state and federal bankruptcy exemptions you can then use to your advantage can be complicated.
 However, it can save you a fortune.

 MD bankruptcy lawyer Kevin D. Judd can help you to safeguard some of your possessions by determining your qualifications for available state and federal exemptions.
+While you may think that you do not qualify, our attorneys may tell you otherwise.
+It is always a good idea to check before you make any assumptions.

 What are Examples of Maryland Bankruptcy Exemptions?